Have you lost a loved one to ovarian cancer?

-She breezed in ten minutes late, not at all unusual for her, but she had about an hour drive from Cumberland, MD up to Oakland where the restaurant was located.
+She breezed in ten minutes late, not at all unusual for her, but she had about an hour’s drive from Cumberland, MD up to Oakland where the restaurant was located.
 She was always worth the wait.
 No one would suspect she was 57, especially this day in her flowery white and lavender summer dress, billowing from side to side, catching summer’s last warm breaths.

 She wore a lavender, wide-brimmed hat, the front sweeping down her face covering her left eye, her matching sandals tying the ensemble together perfectly.
-I paled in comparison in my blue blouse and white cotton skirt.
+I paled in comparison with my blue blouse and white cotton skirt.

 We ordered wine and perused the menu, making small talk and gaga-ing over each other’s outfits, as sisters do.
 Enjoying every moment, we laughed and reminisced.
 We revisited our life-long dreams and goals not yet reached and ordered coffee and Crème Brulee for dessert.

 Some distant rain clouds were ambling their way toward Oakland, but she said she had something to tell me, something difficult, something urgent.
 I braced instinctively, my sister didn’t frighten easily, and I knew it was going to be something upsetting.